rchori/tic-tac-toe/README.md

 **open_closed_eye_detection.py** detects eye frame based on face_landmark_detection and identify whether the right eye is open or closed with the help of the classification model

-**model.py** builds image classification model using Convolutional Neural Networks
+**model.py** builds the image classification model using Convolutional Neural Networks

 Note: the appropriate distance between a web camera and an eye is about 30-40 cm